-People who are differently abled or have health challenges face a disproportionate risk of experiencing homelessness.
-According to 2023 5-year ACS estimates, 78,668 (16.7%) residents are differently abled or have health challenges.
-The most common challenges among Raleigh residents are cognitive and ambulatory difficulties.
-While the PIT report does not specifically count individuals who are differently abled or have health challenges among the homeless population, it does include chronically homeless individuals.
-These individuals are categorized as homeless individuals who are differently abled or have health challenges and who have been homeless for at least 12 months or have experienced homelessness on at least four separate occasions in the last three years.
+People living with disabilities face a disproportionate risk of experiencing homelessness.
+According to the U.S. Census Bureau, disability is defined as a lasting physical, mental, or emotional condition that makes it difficult for a person to do activities, to go outside the home alone, or to work.
+According to 2023 5-year ACS estimates, 78,668 (16.7%) residents live with a disability.
+The most common forms of disability among Raleigh residents are cognitive and ambulatory difficulties.
+While the PIT report does not specifically count individuals with disabilities among the homeless population, it does include chronically homeless individuals.
+These individuals are categorized as homeless individuals with a disability who has been homeless for at least 12 months or have experienced homelessness on at least four separate occasions in the last three years.
 The 2023 PIT count reported 354 chronically homeless persons in the Raleigh/Wake County CoC, accounting for 38.6% of the homeless population.
 As an estimate, the PIT report likely undercounts the homeless population.
-Additional data from RHA indicates there are 2,179 families where at least one member is differently abled or has health challenges in RHA public housing programs.
+Additional data from RHA indicates there are 2,179 disabled families (where at least one member has a disability) in RHA public housing programs.

-According to the North Carolina State Bureau of Investigation, there were 135 domestic violence related homicides in North Carolina during 2023.3 The occurrence of domestic violence related homicides increased by 17.4%, or 20 deaths, between 2022 and 2023.
+According to the North Carolina State Bureau of Investigation, there were 135 victims of domestic violence related homicides in North Carolina during 2023.3 The occurrence of domestic violence related homicides increased by 17.4%, or 20 victims, between 2022 and 2023.
 There were 128 offenders linked to the cases in 2023, compared to 115 offenders in 2022.
-The report indicated that the victim/offender relationship was most commonly intimate partners who live together or have lived together.
+In 2023, 57% of domestic violence related homicide victims were female, and 75% of offenders were male.
+The report indicated that the victim/offender relationship was most commonly persons of opposite sex who live together or have lived together.
 InterAct is a nonprofit organization that serves Wake County with crisis intervention and safety planning, emergency shelter, individual and group counseling, personal and economic empowerment, court and hospital advocacy, sexual assault forensic examination, and community engagement.
-Over the past year, InterAct assisted 7,165 primary and secondary survivors of domestic violence.4
+Ove the past year, InterAct assisted 7,165 primary and secondary survivors of domestic violence.4

 The total domestic violence related homicide count is inflated by a few outlying counties, with the average homicide rate by county being only 1.42 victims.
 Among North Carolina counties, Wake County is ranked fifth (tied with Robeson County) for the highest occurrence of domestic violence related homicides.
 Within the past five years, 2021 and 2020 experienced the highest rates of domestic violence related homicide with 13 and nine victims respectively.
 The increase in homicides is likely a response to lock-down orders during the COVID-19 pandemic.
-In 2023, there were six deaths in Wake County, representing a 50% increase compared to 2022.
+In 2023, there were six victims in Wake County, representing a 50% (two victim) increase compared to 2022.

-Domestic violence is a significant driver of homelessness.
-A lack of housing assistance services can increase risks for individuals experiencing homelessness as it limits the resources available to help them leave violent environments.5 InterAct is currently the only domestic violence shelter in Raleigh, NC, offering services such as emergency shelter counseling, economic empowerment, and more.
-The 2023 PIT count for the Raleigh/Wake County CoC reported 60 total survivors of domestic violence amongst the homeless population.
-The report indicated the CoC is providing services for 19 survivors with 18 having access to emergency housing and one in transitional housing.
-The sheltered population has increased since 2021 which reported 28 survivors of domestic violence experiencing sheltered homelessness.
-The 2023 report indicated 41 unsheltered survivors of domestic violence.
-Data on the number of survivors of domestic violence in RHA public housing programs is kept confidential.
+Domestic violence is a significant driver of homelessness for women and families.
+A lack of housing assistance services can increase risks for individuals, especially women, experiencing homelessness as it limits the resources available to help them leave violent environments.
+InterAct is currently the only domestic violence shelter in Raleigh, NC, offering services such as emergency shelter counseling, economic empowerment, and more.
+The 2023 PIT count for the Raleigh/Wake County CoC reported 60 total victims of domestic violence amongst the homeless population.
+The report indicated the CoC is providing services for 19 victims with 18 having access to emergency housing and one in transitional housing.
+The sheltered population has increased since 2021 which reported 28 victims of domestic violence experiencing sheltered homelessness The 2023 report indicated 41 unsheltered victims of domestic violence.
+Data on the number of domestic violence victims in RHA public housing programs is kept confidential.